sourcegraph/about/blogposts/announcing-sourcegraph-3.8.md

 </p>
 -->

 Each Sourcegraph instance ships with basic code intelligence that provides jump to definition and find references for every language.
 Basic code intelligence works well for many of our customers, but some customers have been asking for more precise code intelligence.
-We previously used language servers to provide precise code intelligence, but they were complex to configure, required separate deployment, and were slow to initialize.
+Language servers provide precise code intelligence, but they are complex to configure, require separate deployment, and are slow to initialize, so we have added support for LSIF based code intelligence.

 Our solution to fast and precise code intelligence is with LSIF.
 We first wrote about LSIF (Language Server Index Format) in [code intelligence using LSIF](https://about.sourcegraph.com/blog/code-intelligence-with-lsif).
 This blogpost gives an overview of what LSIF is, and why we are working to support it.